 How to spot it: you got a full new file back, not a diff.

-5. Model summary says “renamed” but does more
+5. The summary says “renamed” but the diff says more

-Models sometimes claim to do less than they did in their summary.
+Models sometimes under-report in their summary.
 The summary is a self-report; you cannot trust it for an audit.
 Audit the diff itself.

-How to spot it: model summary mentions one change; diff shows many.
+How to spot it: the summary mentions one change; the diff shows several.

-- Commit the current state before re-prompting (so you can
+- Commit the current state first so you can

-git diffcleanly). - Identify exactly which lines/functions should change and which must not.
+git diffcleanly afterward. - Write down exactly which lines/functions should change and which must not.

-- Save the over-edited output so you can compare with the surgical version.
+- Save the over-edited output so you can compare it against the surgical version.

 Shortest path to fix

-Step 1: Replace open verbs with surgical operations
+Step 1: Replace the open verb with a surgical operation

 Do not modify any other function.
 Do not touch imports.